 The proof is finished in the case when $f$ is continuous.
 If it is additionally a homeomorphism, then $F$ must be trivial, as $f$ factors through $Y/F$.
-By surjectivity of $f$, \eqref{orbits preserved} and the freeness of the action of $\Delta$, $\delta(\cdot, y)$ must be surjective.
+By surjectivity of $f$, equality \eqref{orbits preserved}, and the freeness of the action of $\Delta$, the map $\delta(\cdot, y)$ must be surjective.
 Hence $\delta$ is an isomorphism. \end{proof}